mcgroarty/LSLArray/design.md

 ### Including the Library in Your Script

+Simply remove the existing functions in the default state section.
+Or, for smaller code:

-Copy the functions and global variables from Array.lsl into your script:
+Copy the functions you want and the global variables from Array.lsl into your script:
 - Global variables: `g_arrayInfo` and `g_arrayData`
 - Helper functions: `findArrayIndex` and `getArrayOffset`
 - Core functions: `setArraySize`, `getArraySize`, `writeArrayElement`, and `readArrayElement`